bob's your uncle

 5) Standardize briefs that still leave room to play

-Then let them be themselves.
+Then let creators be themselves.
 That’s the point.

 6) Report like a business